INDEX

 GHG emissions graph GHG emissions graph

-• Scope 1: Direct emissions by the business operator (e.g., fuel combustion)
+• Scope1: Direct emissions by the reporting company (e.g., fuel combustion)

-• Scope 2: Indirect emissions from the use of electricity supplied by other companies (market-based)
+• Scope2: Indirect emissions from the generation of purchased electricity and other energy

 • ■Scope of Data Aggregation:

-Note: Due to rounding, the total GHG emissions and the sum of the individual numbers may not match.
+Note: Due to rounding, totals may not match the sum of individual components.

 Category Item GHG